devuri/wpframework/docs/src/guide/migration.md

 ### Migrate `wp-content`

-Raydium uses a `public/content` directory instead of the standard `wp-content`.
-Copy your themes, plugins, and uploads from your backup to the corresponding directories within `public/content`.
+Raydium uses a `public/wp-content` directory.
+Copy your themes, plugins, and uploads from your backup to the corresponding directories within `public/wp-content`.

 ## Theme and Plugin Compatibility